 -

-Households that host and want a big communal sofa
+Households that want a big communal sofa

 -

-Couples who lounge and change positions constantly
+People who change positions constantly while watching TV

 -